sameersbn/docker-wowza/README.md

 Dockerfile to build a [Wowza Streaming Engine](http://www.wowza.com/products/streaming-engine) server.

+This Dockerfile is not provided by or endorsed by Wowza Media Systems.

 **NOTE**: By using this image you are agreeing to comply with the [Wowza EULA](http://www.wowza.com/resources/WowzaStreamingEngine-4.0.0_LicenseAgreement.pdf)

 ## Version